hummingbot/hummingbot-site/docs/hbot.md

 ## Purpose

 [Connector maintenance agreements](https://hummingbot.org/maintenance/#connector-maintenance-agreements) with exchange partners sustain the day-to-day operations of the Hummingbot Foundation.
 The Foundation is cashflow positive from inception and expects that this margin will increase as more individuals and professionals use Hummingbot.
+Any excess proceeds are held in the Foundation community treasury.

+Therefore, the sole use case of the HBOT token is for community governance.
+HBOT tokens empower holders to approve any changes to the Hummingbot codebase, re-elect Foundation Board of Directors, and allocate future HBOT distributions and the Foundation community treasury.

-Therefore, the Foundation can reserve HBOT for purely for community governance and does not intend on selling the token or issuing more tokens in the future.
-100% of the HBOT token supply is distributed to past stakeholders, future contributors, developers, and users.
+The Foundation does not plan to sell or issue HBOT tokens in the future. **100% of the HBOT token supply will be distributed to past stakeholders, future contributors, developers, and users at no cost.**

 ## Reputable Information Sources